 The Edwards Board and ELT continually refine and strengthen our ERM process to improve identification of emerging risks to mitigate their impacts, aiming to better identify emerging risks so we may efficiently minimize their impacts.
-In 2022, we continued to integrate sustainability factors into our ERM process by incorporating ESG considerations into our Strategic Planning process, reviewing our climate risks and refining our business continuity plans.
+In 2023, we continued to integrate sustainability factors into our ERM process by incorporating corporate impact considerations into our strategic planning process, reviewing our climate risks, and refining our business continuity plans.
 Using the TCFD's risk assessment framework, we continue to assess risks and determine appropriate mitigation approaches.
-Additionally, Edwards conducted multiple business continuity exercises in 2022, which focused on natural disaster risk, cyber disruption scenarios and other types of business disruption.
+Additionally, Edwards conducted multiple business continuity exercises in 2023, which focused on natural disaster risk, cyber disruption scenarios and other types of business disruption.